Tali-22/TreeHouseDataCollection_modified/README.md

 ```
 {studentId}_{runNumber}{letterOrWord}.webm
 ```

-If sucessful detection of recording by the model, another file is saved with the same pattern:
+If successful detection of recording by the model, another file is saved with the same pattern:

 ```
 {studentId}_{runNumber}{letterOrWord}.wav
 ```